inyong37/Study/_Computer/Software/Terminal.md

 # I. Windows | [Windows Commands](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands)
 ## i.
 Command-line Shells | CMD (Command Prompt)
+The Command shell was the first shell built into Windows to automate routine tasks, like user account management or nightly backups, with batch (.bat) files.
+With Windows Script Host, you could run more sophisticated scripts in the Command shell.
+For more information, see cscript or wscript.
+You can perform operations more efficiently by using scripts than you can by using the user interface.
+Scripts accept all commands that are available at the command line.

 ### A. Commands
 ```
 > exit # Exit Prompt